stephengineer-CS002-classroom/CS2_Assignments/assignments/02_01_math_variables/README.md

 ## Exercise 1: Mathematical Operations (with integers)

-Write a program that accepts 2 integer values from the user, with the prompts shown.
+Write a program that accepts 2 integer values from the user.

-For testing purposes, you have to output a newline after every user input (see examples below)

-Your program should then output the sum, the product, the integer quotient, and the modulus in exactly the same format as the examples below.
+Your program should then output the sum, the product, the integer quotient, and the modulus in exactly the same format as the examples.

 ## Exercise 2: Mathematical Operations (with floating point)